VeryGoodOpenSource/dart_frog/docs/docs/deploy/clever-cloud.md

 As a result, you should have `Your application has been successfully created!`

-And if you look in your project's file, you'll find a `.clever.json` file containing something like this:
+If you check your project's file, you'll find a `.clever.json` file containing something like this:

 ```json
 {